 Other factors that lead to slowed blood flow in the legs and feet include smoking, heart disease, diabetes, high blood pressure, and certain tumors.
 The use of certain hormones, particularly estrogen, and pregnancy have been shown to increase the risk for blood clots in the legs.
-Genetic disorders may also increase a person's risk for developing venous blood clots.
+Genetic disorders may also increase a person's risk.

 What are the symptoms of venous blood clots?